 Pitfalls: Unstressed NPA- individuals can resemble NP types.
 High temperament N types and NP types can resemble NA- types and NPA- types, respectively.
-Sexually profligate submissive types can have behavior that could be confused with that of N types.
-Borderline N- and N-P types can resemble submissive types.
+Sexually profligate passive-aggressive types can have behavior that could be confused with that of N types.
+Borderline N- and N-P types can resemble passive-aggressive types.

-Note: The discussion below also includes references to other non-compliant submissive types:
+Note: The discussion below also includes references to other non-compliant passive-aggressive types:

-NA- narcissistic non-compliant submissive PA- PA non-compliant submissive A- A non-compliant submissive
+NA- sanguine non-compliant passive aggressive PA- PA non-compliant passive aggressive A- A non-compliant passive aggressive

 From Chapter 5: A model of human behavior